Home Ā» Recipes Ā» Vegan Quinoa Flour Tahini Brownies

 For some weird reason, baking is something I like to do when I'm not feeling well.
 I think it's partly because I just stay home and it fills the time, but it's also really soothing for me.
 So while I've been wrapped in my scarf inside, I've also been busy creating yummy new recipes for you!

-First up…brownies.
-But these aren't just any old brownies.
-These brownies are healthy (duh) and made with tahini.
-I know, that sounds super strange, but it's actually incredible!
+First up… brownies.
+But these aren’t just any old brownies.
+These brownies are made with tahini.
+I know it sounds a little strange, but it’s actually incredible!

 How to make Vegan Brownies